FabriceS69/dsi-premium-prep/slides/04_basic_functions.md

 ---------------------------------------------------------------
 # Function **Arguments**

-* Pass in “arguments” to the parameters when the function is called.
+* Pass in "arguments" to the parameters when the function is called.

 ```python
 def add_one_to_num(num):